-\Based on quarterly excess returns on global investment grade and high yield indices since 1999.
+Based on quarterly excess returns on global investment grade and high yield indices since 1999.

-Marketing communication | For professional investors only | Not for onward distribution

-This document is solely for the use of professionals and is not for general public distribution.
+Marketing communication | Outside of the U.S. for professional investors only | Not for onward distribution This document is solely for the use of professionals and is not for general public distribution.
 Past performance does not predict future returns.
 Investing involves risk, including the possible loss of principal and fluctuation of value.